MirzaZain110/Fast-NUCES-Karachi-Resources/README.md

 # Fast-NUCES-Karachi-Resources
-This is public repo where all the material related to software engineering department are here .
+This repo contain all the material related to software engineering department courses .